ol-th/pdf-img-convert.js/README.md

 * `page_numbers` controls which pages are rendered - pages are 1-indexed.

 * `base64` should be set to `true` if a base64-encoded image output is required.
 Otherwise it'll just output an array of `Uint8Array`s.

+## Contributing

+If you'd like to contribute, please do submit a pull request!

+Once you've finalised your changes, please include a summary of these changes under the `[Unreleased]` section of `CHANGELOG.md` in [this](https://keepachangelog.com/en/1.0.0/) format.